 It is a well known fact that India is regarded as a service based country, the youngsters who were not provided with a quality education are bound to work in service sectors.
 The manufacturing and production industries are the major sectors which provide a major push to the economy of any country.
 Since the college exiting people were not equipped with the required skills to get themselves accustomed with these sectors the economy of our country gets a deep dip.

 At this point most of you would have encountered these questions in your mind.
 How did the educational value became poorer?
 What does it matter whether the education is privatized or not?
 Just because education is privatized is it to be considered that the one provided is of poor quality?

-All these can be answered with the help of a quote .
+All these can be answered with the help of a quote.
 Albert Einstein once said that “Education is what remains after one has forgotten what one has learned in school” if this true then today most of us would remain with a zero percentage of education with us.
-This happens as the privatized education systems provides its curriculum just for sake and failing to implement a practical vision over the subject makes it difficult to retain and the students also fails to build the habit relating the theoretical concepts into its practical counterpart.
+This happens as the privatized education systems provide its curriculum just for the sake and failing to implement a practical vision over the subject makes it difficult to retain and the students also fail to build the habit relating the theoretical concepts into its practical counterpart.

 4. Making huge money in the name of Quality education